Growth of torsion groups of elliptic curves upon base change: Degree of the field of definition of -torsion points on elliptic curves over

 The next result gives the possible degrees $[\Q(P):\Q]$ where $P$ is a point of order a prime $p\ne 13$ on $E$ such that $G_E(p)$ does not appear in Tables \ref{tableSutherland} and \ref{tableSutherland2}.

-\begin{tm} Let $E/\Q$ be a elliptic curve, $p$ a prime and $P$ a point of order $p$ in $E$.
-We list all the possible values of $[\Q(P):\Q]$, depending on $G_E(P)$.
-For an elliptic curve $E/\Q$ with a given $G_E(p)$ in the left column, and for each value $k$ in the right column, there exist a $P\in E[p]$ such that $[\Q(P):\Q]=k$.
+\begin{tm} For an elliptic curve $E/\Q$ with a given $G_E(p)$ in the left column, and varying through all $P\in E[p]$, the values of $[\Q(P):\Q]$ obtained will be exactly does that appear in the right column.